On this page.....

 The other rose window was to have been massive, and in the west wall, which remains unfinished.
 There are other unfinished parts of St Gabriel's.
 The towers to the east of the transepts should each have been topped with a spire, as should the matching towers on the west end of the building.
 A planned ambulatory around the eastern apse was also never built.
 The largest side chapel was never built - Shearman usually provided several side chapels in his church designs.
 Most significantly, the parish halls and offices planned for the north side of the church were never built - the church still owns the land beside the church building where these facilities should have been constructed, and we hope that one day the funding will be available to provide them.
 Also incomplete are the planned tiling on the floor, and the planned vicarage next to the church.

-On the south side of the nave, and featuring the second-largest window in the entire church (second only to the great rose window) is the Chapel of St Francis of Assisi.
+On the south side of the nave, and featuring the second-largest window in the entire church (second only to the transept rose window) is the Chapel of St Francis of Assisi.
 The extraordinary Francis, founder of the Franciscan movement, regarded all animals and plants as his brothers and sisters.
 He engaged with the "green agenda" centuries before it was a political issue, and urged Christians to practice careful stewardship of God's creation.
 The Chapel of St Francis, which includes a two-foot tall statue of the saint, is a spiritual focus for us not only in devotion, but also in terms of our determination (as a church family) to engage with environmental issues, and to discover ways of reducing our carbon footprint.
-The Chapel is used for private prayer, and for the celebration of mass on some weekdays, including St Francis' Day (4 October) each year.
+A triptych icon altar-piece by Cristi Paslaru (see details at art and devotion for more information), featuring Francis and other saints, is a focus of devotion here.
+The Chapel is used for private prayer, and for the celebration of mass on weekdays.

 On the north side of the nave sits the little Chapel of St Michael and All Angels.
 This little chapel is a focus for private prayer, and a place where many visitors to our building choose to pray and light a candle.
 The attractive altar (made of wood, with an inset altar stone) is dedicated to the great Archangel Michael and all the heavenly host.
 A large statue of our patron, the Archangel Gabriel, stands in this chapel, and is much loved by our congregation.
-Weekday masses are occasionally said in this little chapel.
+Icons of the archangels Michael and Gabriel flank the altar cross, on the screen.
+Smaller weekday masses are sometimes said in this little chapel, which is designed to accommodate around 7 or 8 people comfortably.

-There is a prominent Shrine of Our Lady of Walsingham.
-There is a lovely statue of Our Lady of Walsingham, donated by a former church member who died in 2010.
-Our parish engages in regular pilgrimage to Walsingham, both privately, and on corporate pilgrimage days.
-There is a small altar, and mass is very occasionally offered here.
+There is a prominent Shrine of Our Lady of Walsingham, forming a very small chapel in the church.
+There is a lovely statue of Our Lady of Walsingham, donated by a former church member who died in 2009.
+Our parish engages in regular pilgrimage to Walsingham, both privately, and on corporate pilgrimage days and weeks.
+The ornate votive lamp was originally the church's sacrament lamp, but was repurposed after a new sacrament lamp was acquired.
+There is a small altar in the shrine chapel, and although there are no seats, mass is very occasionally offered here.

 What we Believe